-Nira currently supports uncompressed PLY.
-If your 3DGS file is in a different format (e.g., compressed .ply, .spz, .splat, .ksplat, .glb, .glTF, or USD), please use the free SuperSplat Editor to convert and export it as an uncompressed PLY file.
+If your 3DGS file is in a different format (e.g., compressed .ply, .spz, .sog, .splat, .ksplat, .glb, .glTF, or USD) you will need to convert it to Uncompressed PLY in order to view it in Nira.

 Adjust the Splat Size setting to visualize the points that make up each 3DGS.